BoyanZhou/STEMSim/README.md

 **STEMSim for the simulation of short-term evolutionary mutations**
 ===========================================

 This code was used for the paper "STEMSIM: a simulator of short-term evolutionary mutations for longitudinal metagenomic data".
+Please cite the article below:
+Zhou, B., & Li, H. (2023).
+STEMSIM: a simulator of within-strain short-term evolutionary mutations for longitudinal metagenomic data.
+Bioinformatics, 39(5), btad302.

 **Detailed tutorial can be found:**
 https://github.com/BoyanZhou/STEMSim/wiki

 **Workflow of STEMSim**